Faculty and Staff

 We value our faculty and staff members and are always looking for talented people to join our thriving team.
 Excellent benefits, diverse career opportunities, and a true community spirit are just some of the reasons you should consider joining our team of talented, dynamic faculty and staff.
 For a full list of current openings, visit UBC’s Staff & Faculty Careers page.

-Each academic year, we have openings for Graduate Teaching Assistants (GTAs) and possibly Undergraduate Teaching Assistants (UTAs) for history and sociology courses in the September and January terms.
+Each academic year, we have openings for Graduate Teaching Assistants (GTAs) and Undergraduate Teaching Assistants (UTAs) for History and Sociology courses in the September and January terms.

-The successful Teaching Assistant may be involved in the following:
+Teaching Assistants may be involved in the following:

-- Academic assistance to students in office hours
+- providing academic assistance to students during office hours

 - various duties as appointed by the supervisor

 The hours will not exceed an average of 12 hours per week.
 Wages, as stated in the current BCGEU Collective Agreement, are as follows:

 - Graduate TA (PhD program): $35.41 per hour